What a time to be alive…

 Not all “truths” are equal.
 Confusing them is where the chaos starts.

-- Personal Truths: the belief that the Mona Lisa is the greatest piece of art ever created, or that the original 151 Pokémon are superior to all others can be true to you, deeply felt, and impossible to disprove.
-They give life flavor, but they don’t form the foundations of the physical world.
+- Personal Truths: the belief that the Mona Lisa is the greatest piece of art ever created, or that physical books are superior to ebooks can be true to you, deeply felt, and impossible to disprove.
+They give life flavor, but they don’t form the universal truths of the physical world.

 - Political Truths: these are “truths” established by repetition and authority.
-If you say something often enough, it can become a societal “truth,” regardless of validity.
-For example, the “truth” that our changing climate is an economically damaging myth, or that EPA regulations are merely con jobs designed to stifle American energy…despite the objective truth that greenhouse gases are building, and pollutants that endanger public health.
+If you say something often enough, it can become a societal “truth” regardless of validity.
+For example, the “truth” that climate change is an economy-damaging myth and that EPA regulations stifle American energy…compared to the objective truth that greenhouse gases and pollutants are increasingly endangering public health.

 - Objective Truths: these remain true whether you believe in them or not.
 The chemical composition of water doesn’t care about your political affiliation.
 Gravity is a property of mass that works even if you’re a flat-earther.
 To think like a scientist is to prioritize the objective over the personal when making decisions for the collective.